|Closing Market Price||$5.66|

 3 Represents the amount of financial leverage the Fund currently employs as a percentage of total Fund assets.

-4 Expense ratios are annualized and reflect the funds operating expense, excluding interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
-The expense ratio, based on common assets, including interest expense was 3.78%.
+4 Expense ratios are annualized and reflect the Fund’s operating expense, including interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
+The expense ratio, based on common assets, excluding interest expense was 2.09%.

 Advent Claymore Convertible Securities and Income Fund II (the “Fund”) is a diversified, closed-end management investment company.
 The Fund’s investment objective is to provide total return, through a combination of capital appreciation and current income.
 There can be no assurance that the Fund will achieve its investment objective.